pelias/documentation/services.md

 understands, for example, that Paris is a city in a country called France, but that there is another city called Paris in the state of Texas, USA.

+Placeholder is a key component for forward geocoding on the `/v1/search` and `/v1/search/structured` endpoints.

 Placeholder also stores the translations of administrative areas in multiple languages.
 Therefore it is required if any support for multiple languages is desired.

-Currently, Placeholder is used only for forward geocoding on the `/v1/search` endpoint.
-In the future, it will also be used for autocomplete.

 ### [Libpostal](https://github.com/pelias/libpostal-service)